Alzheimer’s disease: Symptoms and outlook

 Mental health and changes in behavior

 Plus there is the shame and frustration of forgetting more and more, being wrong a lot of the time, and gradually losing your independence.
 Many people who have Alzheimer’s feel that others are being patronizing, and are worried about being seen only as a sick and needy person.
 A considerable number of people with Alzheimer’s have depression and trouble sleeping, too.
-They might also experience unusually euphoric phases.
+But they might also experience unusually euphoric phases.

-How does Alzheimer’s disease develop?
+How does Alzheimer’s disease develop over time?

 Alzheimer’s disease has three stages, each of which has its own characteristic symptoms.
 But the changes that happen, and how fast they happen, can vary from person to person.
 Some symptoms may appear earlier, and others may not occur at all.